 As you pay down debt, you’ll also want to focus on saving for emergencies.
 This could be anything from car repairs to medical bills.
 Setting aside money for emergencies helps ensure that these unpleasant surprises don’t push you further into debt.

 Pros of Living a Debt-Free Life

-Living a debt-free life has several notable benefits.
+Living debt-free has several notable benefits.

-Being debt-free can contribute to a greater sense of financial stability.
-Without debt payments to worry about, you can put more money towards savings or investments.
+Being completely debt-free can contribute to a greater sense of financial stability.
+Without debt to worry about, you can put more money towards savings or investments.
 You won’t be worried about covering minimum payments or juggling high interest debt.

 A debt-free lifestyle also provides financial flexibility.
 When you don’t owe money to creditors, you have more freedom to make financial decisions based on your needs and wants, not on your obligations.

 Improved Credit Score